Feature selection when there are many influential features: Methodology

-\ni{\sl 2.1.
-Data and algorithm.} Denote the two populations of interest by $\Pi_0$ and $\Pi_1$.
-Training data from each are acquired as $p$-vectors $X_i=(X_{i1},\ldots,X_{ip})$, for $1\leq i\leq n$.
-We also record the value of a label $I_i$, for each $i$; it equals~0 or~1, indicating the index of the population from which $X_i$ came.
+Denote the two populations of interest by $\Pi_0$ and $\Pi_1$.
+Training data from each are acquired as $p$-vectors $X_i=(X_{i1},\ldots ,X_{ip})$, for $1\leq i\leq n$.
+We also record the value of a label $I_i$, for each $i$; it equals 0 or 1, indicating the index of the population from which $X_i$ came.

-One potential algorithm for identifying indices $j$, of vector components $X\ij$ which capture differences between $\Pi_0$ and $\Pi_1$, has four stages, (1)--(4) below.
-The goal of the algorithm is to determine empirically a set $\{\hj_1,\ldots,\hj_r\}$ of indices, a subset of $\{1,\ldots,p\}$, such that the features with indices $\hj_1,\ldots,\hj_r$ have significant influence on whether $X_i$ comes from $\Pi_0$ or~$\Pi_1$.
-Those features can then be combined into a classifier, for example the support vector machine or a centroid-based method, to effect discrimination.
+One potential algorithm for identifying indices $j$, of vector components $X\ij$ which capture differences between $\Pi_0$ and $\Pi _1$, has four stages, (1)--(4) below.
+The goal of the algorithm is to determine empirically a set $\{\hj_1,\ldots,\hj_r\}$ of indices, a subset of $\{1,\ldots,p\}$, such that the features with indices $\hj _1,\ldots,\hj_r$ have significant influence on whether $X_i$ comes from $\Pi_0$ or $\Pi_1$.
+Those features can then be combined into a classifier, for example, the support vector machine or a centroid-based method, to effect discrimination.

-\ni{\sl (1) Component ranking.} Using a method such as that suggested in section~2.2, rank all components in terms of their individual influence on $I_i$, interpreted as a zero-one response variable.
-This stage takes $O(p\,\log p)$ time to run, and produces a permutation $\hj_1,\ldots,\hj_p$, say, of $1,\ldots,p$, where the order of the sequence $\hj_1,\ldots,\hj_p$ is of major importance and signifies that, for each $k$, the component with rank $\hj_k$ has greater leverage than the component with rank $\hj_{k+1}$ on a measure of our ability to predict $I_i$ from~$X_i$.
+(1) \textit{Component ranking.} Using a method such as that suggested in Section~\ref{sec2.2}, rank all components in terms of their individual influence on $I_i$, interpreted as a zero--one response variable.
+This stage takes $\mathrm{O}(p \log p)$ time to run, and produces a permutation $\hj_1,\ldots,\hj_p$, say, of $1,\ldots,p$, where the order of the sequence $\hj_1,\ldots,\hj_p$ is of major importance and signifies that, for each $k$, the component with rank $\hj_k$ has greater leverage than the component with rank $\hj _{k+1}$ on a measure of our ability to predict $I_i$ from $X_i$.

-\ni{\sl (2) Deterministic dimension reduction.} Truncate at $q$ (where $1\leq q\leq p$) the sequence we derived in step~(1).
-From this point we work only with $q$-vectors comprised of the components with indices $\hj_1,\ldots,\hj_q$.
-The value of $q$ is determined largely by our computational resources, bearing in mind that the computational expense of constructing the classifier could be as high as~$O(q^2)$.
+(2) \textit{Deterministic dimension reduction}.
+Truncate at $q$ (where $1\leq q\leq p$) the sequence we derived in step (1).
+From this point, we work only with $q$-vectors comprised of the components with indices $\hj_1,\ldots,\hj_q$.
+The value of $q$ is determined largely by our computational resources, bearing in mind that the computational expense of constructing the classifier could be as high as $\mathrm{O}(q^2)$.